 for all test functions~$v\in \V$, $q \in \Q$.
-Correspondingly, we assume that the right-hands sides satisfy~$f\colon[0,T] \to \V^*$ and $g\colon[0,T] \to \Q^*$ and denote with $\langle\cdot,\cdot\rangle$ the respective dual pairings.
+Correspondingly, we assume that the right-hand sides satisfy~$f\colon[0,T] \to \V^*$ and $g\colon[0,T] \to \Q^*$ and denote with $\langle\cdot,\cdot\rangle$ the respective duality pairings.
 We would like to emphasize that it is sufficient to prescribe initial data for~$p$, since equation~\eqref{eq:poroAbstract:a} defines a consistency condition for $p^0$ and~$u^0$ (which is uniquely solvable for $u^0$; see the forthcoming discussion on the properties of the bilinear forms).

 System~\eqref{eq:poroAbstract} may also be written in operator form in the dual spaces of $\V$ and~$\Q$.
 For this, let $\calA$, $\calB$, $\calC$, and $\calD$ denote the operators corresponding to the bilinear forms $a$, $b$, $c$, and $d$, respectively.
 Then, \eqref{eq:poroAbstract} is equivalent to